telerik/kendo-ui-core/docs/web/listview/overview.md

 ---
 title: Overview
-page_title: Kendo UI ListView Widget Documentation
+page_title: Overview | Kendo UI ListView Widget
-description: Specify custom type of layout, first steps, configuration and behavior of Kendo UI ListView widget.
+description: "Learn how to initialize the Kendo UI ListView widget, customize its layout, and configure its behavior."
+slug: overview_kendoui_listview_widget
 position: 1
 ---

 # ListView Overview

-The ListView is designed to give your the freedom to specify custom type of layout for the items displayed in the control.
-It can be bound to local JSON data or to remote data using the Kendo DataSource component.
+[Kendo UI ListView widget](http://demos.telerik.com/kendo-ui/listview/index) is designed to give you the freedom to specify a custom type of layout for the items displayed in the control.
+It can be bound to local JSON data or to remote data using the Kendo UI DataSource component.

 ## Getting Started

-### Creating a **ListView** from existing HTML element
+### Create a ListView

+Kendo UI ListView can be created out of an existing HTML element: `<span>`, `<div>`, or `<ul>`.

       <ul id="listView"></ul>

-The ListView can be initialized from span, div or ul elements.

-### Initialize the Kendo ListView
+### Initialize the ListView

       $(document).ready(function() {
           $("#listView").kendoListView({